 Where a 2/3 majority of judges indicate there is not enough evidence of Modern Jive dance, the couple will be disqualified.
-This rule also extends to our ‘Modern Jive Cabaret’ (which we see as a showcase of Modern Jive) and Team Events.
+This rule also extends to our ‘Modern Jive Showcase’ (which should be a showcase of Modern Jive) and Team Events.

 Further break down of things judges are looking for:

 1. Modern Jive is a “double rhythm” dance (2 steps to two straight dance counts) (as per our Modern Jive classes).

 2. Whilst it is not essential to take two steps every two counts, an understanding of core fundamentals should be demonstrated by all dancers at all levels and in all categories including Modern Jive Showcase and Teams.